-Another view is that the Group level risk adjustment need not be the aggregate cash flows (for example, if the risk adjustment technique was not additive). of subsidiary risk adjustments but would reflect the Group's view of the risk adjustment, which may be different from the aggregate of subsidiary risk adjustments.
+Another view is that the Group level risk adjustment need not be the aggregate of subsidiary risk adjustments but would reflect the Group's view of the risk adjustment, which may be different from the aggregate of subsidiary risk adjustments.
 Further discussion is expected on this issue at the TRG.

-Q5.20Q5.21 Can the risk adjustment be negative?
+Q5.21 Can the risk adjustment be negative?

-It is not envisaged that in practiceconsistent with the intention of the risk adjustment would be negative. (gross and net of reinsurance) if its application results in a positive impact on the balance sheet.
+It is not consistent with the intention of the risk adjustment (gross and net of reinsurance) if its application results in a positive impact on the balance sheet.

-Q5.21 Q5.22 What is the impact of statutory funds (or benefit funds for Friendly Societies) on risk diversification?
+Q5.22 What is the impact of statutory funds (or benefit funds for Friendly Societies) on risk diversification?

 Statutory funds (or benefit funds for Friendly Societies) are a regulatory construct rather than an accounting one.

-Q5.22 What are the issues to consider for consolidated enterprise There is no impact for accounting?
+There is no impact for accounting purposes.
+But the risk adjustments would need to be recalculated to remove any diversification benefits between statutory funds (or benefit funds) in deriving the regulatory balance sheet.